Skip to Main Content

 What is reading for pleasure?

-Alt = " " The National Literacy Trust (2006) define reading for pleasure as; "Reading we do of our own free will, anticipating the satisfaction we will get from the act of reading."
+A photo of someone laying on the grass reading a book The National Literacy Trust (2006) define reading for pleasure as; "Reading we do of our own free will, anticipating the satisfaction we will get from the act of reading."

 Clark, C. & Rumbold, K. (2006).
 Reading for pleasure: A research overview.
 National Literacy Trust.